What are the Electronic Exchanges? What are the advantages and types of Electronic Exchanges?

 Changes can be carried out by simple commands.
 A few changes can be made by Subs himself.
 Hence, highly flexible.

 Testing carried out periodically automatically and analysis printed out.

 Full availability, hence no blocking.
 A large number of different types of services possible very easily.

 Very fast.
 Dialing speed up to 11 digits /sec possible.
 Switching is achieved in a few microseconds.

-Much lesser volume required floor space of switch room reduced to about one-sixth.
+The much lesser volume required floor space of the switch room reduced to about one-sixth.

 Short installation and testing period.

 Remedial maintenance is very easy due to plug-in type circuit boards.
 Preventive maintenance not required.